- LoginAccess your ApplicationInvalid APOL credentials

 The Rausing Chaired Professor of Economic and Business Transformation

-Professor Ilian Mihov was appointed Dean of INSEAD on October 1, 2013.
+Professor Ilian Mihov was appointed Dean of INSEAD on 1 October, 2013.
+He is concurrently the Rausing Chaired Professor of Economic and Business Transformation.
 Prior to his appointment as Dean, Professor Mihov served as Interim Dean and as Deputy Dean for Faculty and Research.

-Professor Mihov joined the INSEAD economics area in 1996.
-He has taught macroeconomics and econometrics in the MBA, EMBA, PhD and many executive education programmes as well as in the Global Leadership Fellows Programme of the World Economic Forum.
+Professor Mihov joined INSEAD in 1996 and has taught macroeconomics and econometrics in the MBA, EMBA, PhD and for many executive education programmes, as well as at the Global Leadership Fellows Programme of the World Economic Forum.
 He has been nominated several times as one of the best teachers in the MBA and EMBA programmes and has won the Outstanding Teacher Award multiple times.

 Member of the Board of Jacobs Holding AG